 - Your TFN (Tax File Number).
 This can be found on your payment summary (group certificate) or previous notice of assessment.

-- Your bank account details (if you’d like to have the refund deposited directly into your account)
+- Your bank account details (so any refund you're entitled to can be deposited directly into your account)

-And if you plan to claim more than $300 in work-related expenses, you're also going to need:
+If you plan to claim more than $300 in work-related expenses you're also going to need:

 - BPay receipt numbers

 - Credit card statements